alien4cloud/alien4cloud.github.io/documentation/cloudify2_driver/install_config.markdown

 The default naming policy setting for any cloud is : `environment.name + application.name`

 {%warning%}
 The administrator is responsible for the naming policy consistency.
-In cloudify, you can't have two deployment witht the same name.
+In cloudify, you can't have two deployments with the same name.
 {%endwarning%}

 The main pattern to define a naming policy is to use `+` to concat different properties or text, for examples :